 The law does not provide transgender persons the right to obtain national identity documents that reflect their gender identity.
 Transgender persons, therefore, often did not have national identification cards, which consequently limited their access to government services.

 Persons with HIV/AIDS faced discrimination and harassment, including societal discrimination for employment, housing, and general social inclusion.
 The Ministry of Health implemented policies to combat discrimination based on HIV/AIDS status.
 HIV/AIDS affected transgender women disproportionately, and many of them could not obtain health care because they lacked national identification cards reflecting their gender and appearance.

 Other Societal Violence or Discrimination

-The Ombudsman’s Office reported 109 active social-conflict cases as of August, compared with 154 in 2016.
-The report found that most conflicts involved socioenvironmental issues, with mining-related incidents accounting for 64 percent of the cases.
-An August land dispute in Cuna Mori, Piura Region, left one protester dead and 10 injured.
+The Ombudsman’s Office reported 134 active social-conflict cases as of August, compared with 109 in August 2017.
+The report found most conflicts involved socioenvironmental issues, with mining-related incidents accounting for 68 percent of the cases.

 Two potato farmers died and dozens of others were wounded during several February clashes between protesting farmers and police in the Pasco and Huancavelica regions.
 Three police officers were also injured, and authorities arrested three farmers.
 The farmers had demanded the national government declare an agricultural emergency to help them sell their crops.
 After resolving the conflict, the government launched an investigation into the two deaths.